getgrav/grav-learn/pages/17/02.content/11.multi-language/doc.md

 Now you have defined two pages for your current homepage in multiple languages.

+> [!WARNING]
-!
-If you are converting existing site to use multi-language, you can alternatively set `include_default_lang_file_extension: false` to keep on using the plain `.md` file extension for your primary language.
+> If you are converting existing site to use multi-language, you can alternatively set `include_default_lang_file_extension: false` to keep on using the plain `.md` file extension for your primary language.
 [Read More...](/17/content/multi-language#default-file-extension).

 ### Active Language via URL